supreetssethi/supreetssethi/README.md

 **About Me:**

 - ❤️ Front-end Development!
-- 🔭 I’m currently working as Assistant Manager Of Software Engineering @ Musafir.com
-- 7+ years professional experience as a software developer.
+- 9+ years professional experience as a software developer.
 - Fast learner and eager to explore new technologies.
 - Believer in agile software development, team work and Clean Code.
 - Steadily growing into people management